openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/object_detection/object_detection.rst

 At the current point we support `COCO <https://cocodataset.org/#format-data>`_, `Pascal-VOC <https://openvinotoolkit.github.io/datumaro/docs/formats/pascal_voc/>`_ and `YOLO <https://openvinotoolkit.github.io/datumaro/docs/formats/yolo/>`_ dataset format.
+Learn more about the formats by following the links above.
 Here is an example of expected format for COCO dataset:

 .. code::